wensley-rushing/opensees-gallery/content/en/examples/Example8/index.md

 {{< /tabs >}}

 Two possible brick elements can be used for the analysis.
-These may be created using the terms `StdBrick` or `BbarBrick`.
+These may be created using either `StdBrick` or `BbarBrick`.
 An elastic isotropic material is used.

 For initial gravity load analysis, a single load pattern with a linear time series and a single nodal loads is used.